Italian legend Paolo Rossi dies aged 64 | Goal.com

 Rossi's international career included 48 caps and 20 goals for his beloved Italy between 1977-1986

-Having began his club career with Vicenza and then maturing with Perugia, Rossi confirmed himself as a star shortly after he joined Juventus in 1981.
+Having begun his club career with Vicenza and then maturing with Perugia, Rossi confirmed himself as a star shortly after he joined Juventus in 1981.

 Rossi, also known as Pablito, also played with Milan and Verona at the end of his career, as well as with Como at the beginning - the team he had made his debut in Serie A with.